Paris in the interwar period: Telephone, radio and television

 Paris was well behind many other large cities in the installation of telephones.
 Telephones were rare, equipment was antiquated, and service was poor.
 By 1953, there were only 1.7 million telephones in France.
-As of 1928 telephone numbers began with the three letters of the central switchboard for that neighborhood (there were ten for Paris); for example, LOU for Louvre, followed by the four digit number of the subscriber.
+As of 1928 telephone numbers began with the three letters of the central switchboard for that neighbourhood (there were ten for Paris); for example, LOU for Louvre, followed by the four digit number of the subscriber.
 This system was in use until 1963.

-The first experimental radio transmission were made in Paris in 1908, between the Pantheon and a station on the third stage of the Eiffel Tower, a distance of four kilometers.
+The first experimental radio transmission were made in Paris in 1908, between the Pantheon and a station on the third stage of the Eiffel Tower, a distance of four kilometres.
 The first musical broadcast took place in November 1921, when a banquet of electric engineers at the Hotel Lutetia was entertained by musicians performing three songs at a station in the Seine-et-Marne department.
 An experimental broadcasting station, called Radiona, began regular broadcasts in 1922.
-A state broadcasting radio station, Paris-P.T.T. was created in January 1923, the first private station, founded by the newspaper Le Petit Parisien began broadcasting in March 1924.
-All the radio stations were nationalized in 1945 and were not privatized until 1982.
+A state broadcasting radio station, Paris-P.T.T. was created in January 1923; the first private station, founded by the newspaper Le Petit Parisien, began broadcasting in March 1924.
+All the radio stations were nationalised in 1945 and were not privatised until 1982.

-The first experimental television transmission in France was made at the Olympia Theater on November 3, 1930, and the first public broadcast made in April 1931, between a laboratory at Montrouge and the amphitheater of the École supérieure d'électricité.
+The first experimental television transmission in France was made at the Olympia Theater on 3 November 1930, and the first public broadcast made in April 1931, between a laboratory at Montrouge and the amphitheater of the École supérieure d'électricité.
 The first broadcast with sound took place in 1923, and the first broadcast of a theatrical event from the Lido theater on the Champs-Élysées in February 1933.
-The first official government broadcast was organized by Minister Georges Mandel on April 26, 1935.
+The first official government broadcast was organised by Minister Georges Mandel on 26 April 1935.
 The audience for television in Paris at this time was extremely small; there were from five hundred to one thousand receivers.
 Like radio, it became a state monopoly in 1945 and remained so until 1982.